tsmx/nodejs-tutorial/README.md

 Run `npm start test` to run the tests.

+### CI/CD with GitHub Actions

+Automatically build and test your NodeJS project with GitHub Actions.

+To learn more about this, how to migrate from Travis-CI or how to integrate with [Coveralls](https://coveralls.io/) also check out [this article](https://tsmx.net/ci-cd-with-github-actions-for-nodejs/) on that.

 ### Docker

 Dockerizing the app and run it in a virtual container.